 Annual membership dues must be deposited in a pooled (termed “various industries”) account.
 This prime account is used as a “holding” account for membership dues.
 These membership dues are then utilized to fund individual Core projects, the Consortium’s administrative budget (if necessary) and future encumbrances (e.g., planned procurement of large-scale instrumentation for the benefit of membership projects, etc.).
 A clear breakdown of how membership dues will be allocated should be noted in the minutes of the Consortium annual IAB meeting.

-Remaining funds in the pooled membership dues account can be distributed to support Core research or other Consortium projects (i.e. subawards) via moving them into individual projects accounts carrying a reduced overhead charge of 10% applied to Modified Total Direct Costs (MTDC) but exclusive of the amount of each subcontract above $25,000.
-The University policy that governs Consortia overhead charges may be found below:
+Remaining funds in the pooled membership dues account can be distributed to support Core research or other Consortium projects (i.e., subawards) via moving them into individual project accounts carrying a reduced Facilities and Administration Cost (F&A; i.e., overhead) rate applied to Modified Total Direct Costs (MTDC) but exclusive of the amount of each subcontract above $25,000.

 Additional funds provided by one or several members for Enhancement projects will be placed into separate accounts.
-Residual funds left upon completion of an Enhancement project will be moved back into the pooled membership dues account and be available for re-distribution following the scenario described above.
+Consortium Enhancement projects are subject to a reduced 10% F&A. Residual funds left upon completion of an Enhancement project will be moved back into the pooled membership dues account and be available for re-distribution following the scenario described above.